ivopetkov/data-object/docs/markdown/ivopetkov.datalist.sliceproperties.method.md

 # IvoPetkov\DataList::sliceProperties

-Returns a new list of object that contain only the specified properties of the objects in the current list
+Returns a new list of object that contain only the specified properties of the objects in the current list.

 ```php
 public IvoPetkov\DataList sliceProperties ( array $properties )